RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "user-interface": issue/MR relates to a user interface (not only graphical!)

-- "seeder": issue/MR relates to bitcoin-seeder component
+- "bitcoin-seeder": issue/MR relates to bitcoin-seeder component

 - "HODL" : issue/MR is on hold until further notice, usually because of a technical problem